-I don’t want to start with a cliché right away but translation is more than just work for me, it adds spice to my life.
+I don’t want to start with a cliché right away, but translation is more than just work for me.
+It adds spice to my life.
 (Just like paprika, ha!)
-I have been translating since the young age of 8 when I started learning foreign languages.
-As I grew older, I realised that this fun linguistic game can actually be a real profession and that “language industry” is a thing.
+I’ve been translating since the young age of eight, when I started learning foreign languages.
+As I grew older, I realised that this fun linguistic game could actually be a real profession, and that the language industry is actually a thing!

-Translation became more than just a hobby during my university years when I started offering professional translation services for the first time.
-Since then I have gained nearly 8 years of translation, editing and proofreading experience in a variety of subject matters, although my true calling is creative translation, including game localisation.
+Translation became more than just a hobby during my university years when I started offering my services as a professional Hungarian translator for the first time.
+Since then, I’ve gained over 10 years of translation, editing and proofreading experience in a variety of subject matters ‒ although my true calling is creative translation, including game localisation.

-I love the creativity of game localisation!
-I help my clients create an entertaining Hungarian version of their or their clients’ games, which of course includes translating in-game dialogues, user interface, communication with players and last but not least, I also offer cultural and linguistic advice to make sure the game will be perfect for the Hungarian market.
+I love the creativity of game localisation.
+I help my clients create an entertaining Hungarian version of their or their clients’ games, which includes translating in-game dialogues, user interface and communication with players.
+I also offer cultural and linguistic advice to make sure the game will be perfect for the Hungarian market.

-I also have 7 years of experience in project management and a few years in digital marketing at a UK translation agency.
-These years helped me gain a better understanding of the translation industry as a whole.
+I also have eight years of experience in project management and a few years in digital marketing at a UK translation agency.
+This has helped me gain a better understanding of the translation industry.

-When not translating, you might find me travelling, weight lifting, doing yoga, reading, and I am interested in the vegan lifestyle and Japanese tea ceremony.
+When I’m not translating, you might find me travelling, weightlifting, practising yoga or reading.
+I’m also interested in the vegan lifestyle and Japanese tea ceremony.
 (I would love to translate some tea-related literature!)

 - Qualified Member of the Institute of Translation and Interpreting (MITI)

 - Member of the Chartered Institute of Linguists and Chartered Linguist (MCIL CL)